Give It to Me (Timbaland song): Critical reception

-Chart performance
+Commercial performance

 In the United States, "Give It to Me" debuted on the Billboard Hot 100 on the week ending February 24, 2007, at number eighty-seven.
 The song slowly rose the chart for weeks until the week ending April 21, 2007, when the song ascended forty-one places, from forty-two, to number one.
 The rise was caused by the strength of 248,000 downloads sold within that week, logging the second-best digital sales for a song's first week at the time, behind Justin Timberlake's "SexyBack".
 The song has, as of July 23, 2010, sold 1,880,000 downloads in the United States, standing as Timbaland's third best selling solo single behind "Apologize" and "The Way I Are".
 It also stands as his only solo single in the United States to attain the number one position on the Billboard Hot 100.

 In Furtado's native Canada, "Give It to Me" debuted at number two on the Canadian Hot 100, where it peaked for one week, on the issue dated June 7, 2007.
 It lasted a total of thirteen weeks on the chart, spending its last week at number 44.
 In the United Kingdom, "Give It to Me" debuted at number eight on the UK Singles Chart on April 8, 2007 – for the week ending date April 14, 2007 – and rose seven places to the summit of the chart the following week.
-On April 22, 2007 – for the week ending date April 28, 2007 – "Give It to Me" was dethroned from the top of the UK Singles Chart after one week by "Beautiful Liar" by Beyonce and Shakira, falling two places to number three.
-The song accumulated a total of ten weeks in the top ten, and 26 weeks in the top 100, of the chart.
+On April 22, 2007 – for the week ending date April 28, 2007 – "Give It to Me" was dethroned from the top of the UK Singles Chart after one week by "Beautiful Liar" by Beyoncé and Shakira, falling two places to number three.
+The song spent a total of ten weeks in the top ten and 26 weeks in the top 100 of the chart.

 In Ireland, "Give It to Me" debuted at number thirty-three on the Irish Singles Chart and fell off the next week.
 On April 12, 2007, two weeks later, the song reappeared on the chart at number six.
 It peaked on the chart at number two during its sixth week and lasted more than ten weeks in the top ten.
 In Switzerland, the song peaked at number six on the Swiss Singles Chart on the week ending date July 1, 2007.
 It spent five non-consecutive weeks in the top ten and a total of forty-nine weeks on the chart, slowly descending the chart following the week at its peak position.
-In Germany the song reached its peak at number three and held the position for two nonconsecutive weeks.
+In Germany, the song reached its peak at number three and held the position for two nonconsecutive weeks.
 In Austria, "Give It to Me" peaked at number three on the Austrian Singles Chart, and logged a total of 34 weeks on the chart.